Effects of Lorentz violation in superconductivity: Abstract

 \section{Abstract}

-In this paper are presented the effects of Lorentz violation in superconductivity.
-Constructing a Lorentz-Violating Ginzburg-Landau theory of superconductivity we discuss the influence of the Lorentz-Violating tensor $\hat{k}_a^i$ in the London's depth penetration, in the coherence length and in the critical magnetic field.
-We also study the behavior of the magnetic field inside the superconductor for two different geometries, cylindrical and rectangular.
+This paper presents the effects of Lorentz violation in superconductivity.
+Constructing a Lorentz-Violating Ginzburg-Landau theory of superconductivity we discuss the influence of the Lorentz-Violating tensors $\hat{k}_{c}^{ij}$ and $\hat{k}_a^i$ in the London's depth penetration, in the coherence length and critical magnetic field.